bonedaddy/go-compound/README.md

 * Access to APIs via Golang programs
 * Watch account health, printing if account is at liquidation risk, or nearing liquidation risk.
+* Retrieve supply interest earned for a particular token
+* Retrieve total supply interest earned
-* Helper functions to rerieve supply interested, and borrow interest
+* Retrieve borrow interest owed for a particular token
 * Borrow from any compound contract
 * Get borrow rate for any compound contract
 * Retrieve list of liquidatable addresses